openstack/openstack-manuals/doc/cli-reference/source/designate.rst

   Specify a file to log output.
 Disabled by default.

 ``-h, --help``
-  Show this help message and exit.
+  Show help message and exit.

 ``--debug``
   Show tracebacks on errors.